 Use Ansible’s ping module to confirm everything is working:

-if SSH and the inventory are set up correctly.
+1ansible -m ping homelabEach machine should return pong if SSH and the inventory are set up correctly.

 First Playbook: Install htop

-) on all your homelab servers.
+Let’s create a simple Ansible playbook to install a package (in this case, htop) on all your homelab servers.
 It’s a good practice to save your playbooks in a dedicated playbooks/ directory.
 If you don’t have this folder yet, you can create it.

-Save the following content as playbooks/install-htop.yml
+Save the following content as playbooks/install-htop.yml:

 1- name: Install htop on homelab servers